integrating-architecture/snippets/README.md

 # Snippets
-Various coding examples.
+Various code snippets and samples.
 <br />
 ### Description
 * <a href="https://github.com/integrating-architecture/snippets/tree/master/org.isa.snip.OracleMetaData">org.isa.snip.OracleMetaData</a> - Showcase of accessing Oracle DB DDL Metadata from Java
-* <a href="https://github.com/integrating-architecture/snippets/tree/master/org.isa.snip.js_modules">org.isa.snip.js_modules</a> - Sample of accessing Javascript Modules
+* <a href="https://github.com/integrating-architecture/snippets/tree/master/org.isa.snip.js_modules">org.isa.snip.js_modules</a> - Example of defining and accessing a standard ECMA Javascript Module.
+The <a href="https://integrating-architecture.github.io/snippets/">Snippets-GitPage</a> is used to simulate a CDN host.

 <br />